you-zhou/notes/dev.md

 ```
 This will set the value of the variable word to ‘spam’.
 This idiom can be applied to **lists and tuples**.

-### search an item in a collection e.g. list or set
+### search an item in a collection e.g. list, set or dict
-Se
+Search with the operator `in` with a collection.
+Searches can be done much fa
 ```python
 s = set(['s', 'p', 'a', 'm'])
 l = ['s', 'p', 'a', 'm']